 Loss-absorbing capacity rules

 The Financial Institutions (Resolution) Ordinance (Chapter 628 of the Laws of Hong Kong) covers resolution, including bank resolution.
 On 14 December 2018, the Financial Institutions (Resolution) (Loss-absorbing Capacity Requirements – Banking Sector) Rules were issued and came into operation.
 They enable the HKMA to prescribe loss-absorbing capacity (LAC) requirements for 'within-scope' financial institutions that are Hong Kong-incorporated authorised institutions, and for their Hong Kong-incorporated holding companies or affiliated operational entities.
 Not all Hong Kong-incorporated authorised institutions will be classified as 'within-scope' – meaning that not all of them will be subject to LAC requirements.
 The LAC consolidation group may differ from the regulatory capital consolidation group.
 The rules set out how to calculate LAC leverage ratios (both external and internal LAC, and under a solo, solo-consolidated and consolidated basis), capital component ratios and resolution component ratios (which will often be the same as the related capital component ratio).
-External LAC will at a minimum be the sum of an authorised institution's capital component ratio and its resolution component ratio.
-Internal LAC will be set at a fraction of the external LAC (likely 75 per cent in most cases).
-There is a requirement for at least a specified portion (likely one-third) of the LAC to be in the form of LAC debt, since LAC debt (unlike LAC equity) is not at risk of depletion before bank failure and so provides a fixed quantity of financial resources that can support an orderly resolution.
+External LAC risk-weighted ratio will at a minimum be the sum of an authorised institution's capital component ratio and its resolution component ratio.
+Internal LAC risk-weighted ratio will be set at a fraction of the external LAC risk-weighted ratio (likely 75 per cent in most cases).
+There is a requirement for at least a specified portion (likely one-third) of the LAC to be in the form of LAC debt, as LAC debt (unlike LAC equity) is not at risk of depletion before bank failure and so provides a fixed quantity of financial resources that can support an orderly resolution.
 The rules also cover disclosure requirements in relation to LAC and deductions for holding non-capital LAC liabilities.

 Capital that counts towards meeting the regulatory capital requirement (i.e., hard requirements, ignoring the 'softer' capital buffers) will generally count towards meeting a LAC requirement.
 This means that the new additional burden for a 'within-scope' Hong Kong-incorporated authorised institution will likely be the resolution component ratio.